 If you’ve never played any musical instrument, learning ukulele can be a scary prospect.
-You've to contend with painful fingers and mastering seemingly complex chord diagrams among many other problems.
+A natural first step is to learn some chords.
+So here goes.

-The four vertical line correspond to the four strings of the instrument (above).
+- The four vertical lines correspond to the four strings of the instrument.

 Make sense?
 Cool, let’s crack on…

-We’re now going to look at the basic Ukulele chords; these are the major, minor and seventh chords.
+We’re now going to look at the basic chords: these are the major, minor and seventh chords.

-The Ukulele has seven major chords, plus half-step chords (e.g. C sharp) not included here.
-All these chords (except for B, which tends to used a bit less) are used in many Ukulele songs, so try to learn them all.
+The ukulele has seven major chords, plus half-step chords (e.g. C sharp) not included here.
+All these chords (except for B, which tends to used a bit less) are used in most songs, so try to learn them all.
 If you want to pick off three to begin with, go for C, G and D.

-Unlike the major chords which make songs sound happy and up-tempo, the minor chords gives songs an intimate feel.
+Unlike the major chords which make songs sound happy and up-tempo, the minor chords give songs an intimate, somewhat sad feel.
 Also, like the major chords, some minor chords are more important than others.
 The most common minor ukulele chords are Am, Dm and Em.

 The 7th chords are very important.
-In fact they are just as important as the major and minor chords.
+In fact, they are just as important as the major and minor chords.
 They are mainly used to give a song a harmonious feel.
 It is, therefore, no accident that they are commonly used in soul and jazz songs.
-It is important to learn all of the 7 chords but like major chords, some of the seven chords are more important than others.
-For example, mastering the F7 chord is more useful than mastering the B7 as it allows you to play far more songs than B7.
+It is important to learn all of these but like major chords, some are more important than others.
+For example, mastering the F7 chord is more useful than mastering the B7.
 Here is a look at some of the most common 7th chords that you need to know.

 Before you begin your practice session it is important to warm up.
 One way of doing this is to stretch your fingers for two to three minutes.
 Thereafter, run some scales just to get your fingers ready for the practice session.

-For beginners, the biggest obstacle to mastering ukulele playing is usually chord changing.
-In fact, most beginners who give up on learning ukulele usually cite frustrations resulting from inability to change chords as the main reason for their failure.
-This is no accident as learning to change chords is no walk in the park.
-It needs coordination, muscle memory, finger strength and great concentration as you will have to move 2-4 fingers to another place while still pressing down the strings.
+For beginners, the biggest challenge is switching between chords.
+In fact, most beginners give up for this very reason.
+It’s no surprise; it needs coordination, muscle memory, finger strength and great concentration as you will have to move 2-4 fingers to another place while still pressing down the strings.
 This, however, shouldn’t scare you.

 Learning to change chords is like learning to drive a car.
 Your first attempt usually ends in misery and frustration.
 You need to keep your eyes glued on the road, the right foot on gas, your hands managing the steering wheel while at the same time having another one free to change gears.
-However, after a month or so, all these things become almost second nature and you are able to carry them out without even thinking.
+However, before you know it, all these things become almost second nature and you are able to carry them out without even thinking.
 That is how chord changing is.
-It is seemingly impossible in the beginning but with practice it becomes very simple and you become adept at changing the chords without even having to keep your eyes on your hands.
+What seems impossible at first, with practice, becomes second nature.
 There are many simple methods of chord changing.
 Here is a look at some of them.